helipilot50/real-time-reporting-aerospike-kafka/architecture/part-2.md

 ```

-The new KPI value is incremented consistently and efficiently and the new value is returned.
+The new KPI value is incremented and the new value is returned.
+The magic of Aerospike ensures that the operation is Atomic and Consistent across the cluster with a latency of about 1 ms.

 ### Publishing the new KPI